-Though most people associate VoIP with voice calling, today’s VoIP software usually provides an all-in-one interface for multiple communication channels including video conferencing, voice calling, SMS text messages, chat messaging, and even online faxing.
+Today’s VoIP software provides an all-in-one interface for multiple communication channels including video conferencing, voice calling, SMS text messages, chat messaging, and even online faxing.

-VoIP software eliminates the need to switch between multiple applications throughout the day.
-It streamlines voice communication, video, and team collaboration tools into a unified application with real-time conversation syncing.
+It eliminates the need to switch between multiple applications throughout the day, streamlines voice communication, video, and team collaboration tools into a unified application with real-time conversation syncing.

-In this post, we’ll cover the benefits of VoIP, highlight key VoIP features, and outline the 10 best providers to help you narrow your search for the best business communications platform for your team.
+In this post, we’ll cover the benefits of VoIP software, highlight key VoIP features, and outline the 10 best providers to help you narrow your search for the best business communications platform for your team.

 - Benefits of VoIP